ospfranco/ospfranco.github.io/_posts/2024-05-30-react native security guide.md

 Is there a way to protect secrets?
 Using a gateway would definitely be a way, but sometimes it is not possible, for example if using a third-party SDK that ingest the key directly.
 Nothing we can do about that.

-An important thing to note here is the existance of device attestation which is not very common.
+An important thing to note here is the existance of device attestation.
+Device attestation is a process on which the OS tries to verify the device and/or app has not been tampered with.
 There are [APIs for iOS](https://support.apple.com/guide/deployment/managed-device-attestation-dep28afbde6a/web) and [Android](https://developer.android.com/privacy-and-security/safetynet/attestation).
 There are companies that offer this as a service with and SDK where before you send data to the device you could verify the device/app has not been tampered with.
+It is however a not very well explored topic and I guess very time consuming or expensive.

 With device attestation you could have a more secure (read "more inconvenient way to hack") secret management: